 Money

-The official currency is the Euro (EUR), which is divided into 100 cents.
+The official currency is the euro (EUR), which is divided into 100 cents.
 There are numerous banks, bureaux de change and ATMs available in main cities and tourist destinations.
 Foreign currency can be exchanged at banks, bureaux de change and automatic currency exchange machines.
 Banking hours are generally 8.30am to 3pm Monday to Friday.
-Major credit cards are widely accepted.
+Major credit cards are widely accepted; digital wallets such as Apple and Google Pay are supported.

 Tipping

-Service charges are not usually added to hotel and restaurant bills but it's customary to leave a 10 percent tip.
-Bar staff and taxi drivers also expect tips, which usually entails rounding up the bill to the nearest Euro.
+Service charges aren't usually added to hotel and restaurant bills but it's customary to leave a 10 percent tip.
+Bar staff and taxi drivers also expect tips, which usually entails rounding up the bill to the nearest euro.

 Health